t36campbell/gatsby-portfolio/src/pages/about/Profile.md

 * Assiduously pursue experiences and knowledge, one day at a time.

 I'm working hard to live a fulfilling life with my wife and three dogs.
 I'm balancing creativity and productivity while staving off burnout.
-I'm learning to say "no" to things I don't want to add to my plate but pour all my efforts into something I enjoy doing.
+I'm focusing my energy on pursuits that truly fulfill me, while learning to avert opportunities that don't align with my passions and priorities.
 <br></br>

-# How I spend my time:

-* Playing with and training our pups
-* Most days, I decompress by cooking a quality meal while listening to one of my favorite podcasts
-* Most weekends, I take on longer projects like baking sourdough, croissants, or another intricate recipe

 # My priorities: